caplin/StyleGuide/readme.md

 })();
 ```

 This piece of code uses an idiom for immediately executed functions.
 However it fails badly because of the lack of a semicolon after myFunc (and note that when code is concatenated, you don't always have control over what is above you).  myFunc will be executed immediately, passing the following function as a disregarded parameter, then the result is considered to be a function and attempted to be invoked.
+You can avoid such problems by always starting a line with a ; if you would otherwise have started with a ( or a ++.
+It's ugly, but it can avoid errors.

 Braces